 A Guide to Accruals Accounting

-Accruals accounting is a way of keeping track of business transactions.
+Accruals accounting is a method of keeping track of business transactions.
 Using this method, you record the transactions as they happen rather than when cash changes hands.
 Accruals accounting is a way of recording expenses and revenues in the correct financial period.
-This makes it easier to understand how your company is doing financially.
+This makes it easier to understand your company’s financial performance.

 There are two main ways to account for income and expenses: the accrual method of accounting and the cash-basis method.
 The accrual method of accounting records income and expenses when earned or incurred, even if the associated cash transaction has not yet occurred.
 The cash-basis method only records income and expenses when they are received.